tino-kuptz/image-manipulate/Readme.md

 ```sh
 docker run -p 3000:3000 tinokuptz/image-manipulate:latest
 ```
-Browse to http://localhost:3000 and you can play around with it.
+Browse to http://localhost:3000 and you can play around with it, see [a screenshot of the gui](https://github.com/tino-kuptz/image-manipulate/blob/main/readme/local-frontend.png).

 ## API Usage
 In order to create an image using this container you simply need to post to `/api/v1/image` with a body like this: